netspective/fluent/README.markdown

 download the OpenSpliceDDSV5.4.1-x86_64.linux2.6-gcc412-gnuc25-HDE.tar.gz from the above link.

-# tar xf OpenSpliceDDSV5.4.1-x86_64.linux2.6-gcc412-gnuc25-HDE.tar.gz
+$ tar xf OpenSpliceDDSV5.4.1-x86_64.linux2.6-gcc412-gnuc25-HDE.tar.gz

 Just Extract the downloaded tar file with above command, After extracted the tar file you can find the HDE folder.

-#source release.com
+$ source release.com

 Use the above command to source the path to run the OpenSplice.

-# ospl start
+$ ospl start

 BOOST LIBRARY
 ------------

 Boost libraries are intended to be widely useful, and usable across a broad spectrum of applications.

-#apt-get install libboost-date-time-dev  libboost-dev libboost-doc libboost-filesystem-dev libboost-graph-dev \
-libboost-iostreams-dev libboost-program-options-dev libboost-python-dev libboost-regex-dev \
-libboost-signals-dev libboost-test-dev libboost-thread-dev
+$ apt-get install libboost-date-time-dev  libboost-dev libboost-doc libboost-filesystem-dev libboost-graph-dev libboost-iostreams-dev libboost-program-options-dev libboost-python-dev libboost-regex-dev libboost-signals-dev libboost-test-dev libboost-thread-dev